kareemAboelatta/Android-Task-Salat-Times-/README.md

 Simple application to get Islamic prayer times from API according to your current location, and user can choose which day he want..

 # Features:
-- Islamic prayer times according to your current location
+- Islamic prayer times :clock11: according to your current location :sun_with_face:
-- You can scroll and  choose which day you want ..
+- You can scroll and  choose which day you want :mag: ..
 - Multi-threading
-- And all of these in One Activity  (one activity app)
+- And all of these in One Activity  (one activity app) :star: